ISOLDE-Project/onnx-mlir/README.md

 To build this project, as submodule of the **task5.2** working tree use the folowings, in the project root folder:
 ```
-make
+make toolchain-onnx-mlir
 ```
 this will call **cmake** to (re)generete the build files and then builds onnx-mlir.
 or
 ```
-make onnx-mlir
+make compiler
 ```
-which call **cmake** to build onnx-mlir using whatever build files which are available.
+which call **cmake** to build onnx-mlir using whatever build files are available.

 <p align="center"><img width="50%" src="docs/logo/onnx-mlir-1280x640.png" /></p>